treojs/treo/Readme.md

 All callbacks follow node.js style, where `err` is a first argument.
 In terms of IndexedDB, it helps to handle `onerror` event that probably exists in all requests.
 The power feature of Indexed, that takes up 50% of source code, is a smooth migrations and DB connections.
 You don't need to worry about db connections, db [versions](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_version), adding new stores with `onupgradeneeded`.
 It just works in background.

-Indexed is strict about parameters to prevent silly typos.
-You always need to provide callback and use required amount of arguments for different methods.

 ### Indexed(name, options)

 Create a new Indexed instance to work with selected [store](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBObjectStore) and [db](https://developer.mozilla.org/en-US/docs/IndexedDB/IDBDatabase). `name` follows simple convention `db-name:store-name`.